K-Pat/Recipes-Ratings-Analysis/README.md

 ### Name: Kavyan Patel

 # Overview
 This data science project, conducted at UCSD, focuses on predicting the calorie content of recipes using machine learning techniques.
-By analyzing recipe characteristics such as ingredients, cooking time, and recipe categories, we build predictive models to estimate calorie counts and evaluate their fairness across different recipe types.
+By analyzing recipe characteristics such as ingredients, cooking time, and recipe categories, I built a predictive model to estimate calorie counts and evaluate their fairness across different recipe types.

 # Table of Contents
 - [Introduction](#introduction)